 We represent over 1,200,000 Clients across the United States and internationally.
-Our more than 3,400 Colleagues include over 520 Risk Advisors, who are fiercely independent, relentlessly competitive and "insurance geeks."
-We have approximately 125 offices in 22 states, all of which are equipped to provide diversified products and services to empower our Clients at every stage through our four Operating Groups.
+Our more than 3,800 Colleagues include over 640 Risk Advisors, who are fiercely independent, relentlessly competitive and "insurance geeks."
+We have approximately 125 offices in 23 states, all of which are equipped to provide diversified products and services to empower our Clients at every stage through our four Operating Groups.

-- Middle Market provides expertly-designed commercial risk management, employee benefits solutions and private risk management for mid-tolarge-size businesses and high net worth individuals, as well as their families. - MainStreet offers personal insurance, commercial insurance and life and health solutions to individuals and businesses in their communities. - Medicare offers consultation for government assistance programs and solutions, including traditional Medicare and Medicare Advantage, to seniors and Medicare-eligible individuals through a network of primarily independent contractor agents.
+- Middle Market provides expertly-designed commercial risk management, employee benefits solutions and private risk management for mid-to-large-size businesses and high net worth individuals, as well as their families. - MainStreet offers personal insurance, commercial insurance and life and health solutions to individuals and businesses in their communities. - Medicare offers consultation for government assistance programs and solutions, including traditional Medicare, Medicare Advantage and Affordable Care Act, to seniors and eligible individuals through a network of primarily independent contractor agents.
 In the Medicare Operating Group, we generate commissions and fees in the form of direct bill insurance placement and marketing income.
-Marketing income is earned through cobranded marketing campaigns with our Insurance Company Partners. - Specialty consists of two distinct businesses.
+Marketing income is earned through co-branded marketing campaigns with our Insurance Company Partners. - Specialty consists of two distinct businesses with MGA of the Future representing approximately 86% of the revenue.
 Our specialty wholesale broker businesses deliver specialty insurers, professionals, individuals and niche industry businesses expanded access to exclusive specialty markets, capabilities and programs requiring complex underwriting and placement.
-Specialty also houses our MGA of the Future platform, in which we deliver proprietary, technology enabled insurance products that are then distributed (in many instances via technology and/or API integrations) internally via our Risk Advisors in Middle Market and MainStreet and externally via select distribution partners, with a focus on sheltered channels where our products deliver speed, ease of use and certainty of execution, and example of which is our national embedded renter's insurance product sold at point of lease via integrations with property management software providers.
+Specialty also houses our MGA of the Future platform, in which we deliver proprietary, technology enabled insurance products that are then distributed (in many instances via technology and/or API integrations) internally via our Risk Advisors in Middle Market and MainStreet and externally via select distribution partners, with a focus on sheltered channels where our products deliver speed, ease of use and certainty of execution, an example of which is our national embedded renter's insurance product sold at point of lease via integrations with property management software providers.